Under the Yum Yum Tree: Other versions

 The film was adapted from a Broadway play by Lawrence Roman.
 The stage production opened on November 16, 1960, at Henry Miller's Theatre and ran for 173 performances.
 The original cast included Gig Young as Hogan, Sandra Church as Robin, and Dean Jones as David.

 An hour-long unsold television pilot titled Under the Yum Yum Tree and directed by E. W. Swackhamer premiered on ABC on September 2, 1969.
 The manager of the apartment complex was played by Jack Sheldon and among the cast were Ryan O'Neal and Leigh Taylor-Young, who were married from 1967 to 1971.
-Both were stars of ABC's primetime serial Peyton Place, which broadcast its final episode three months earlier, on June 2.
+Both were stars of ABC's primetime serial Peyton Place, which had broadcast its final episode three months earlier, on June 2.

 Song

 The song "Under the Yum Yum Tree", written by Sammy Cahn and Jimmy Van Heusen, is sung by James Darren during the opening credits, and its melody is used thematically throughout the picture.